layilin/SP23-33852/_annotations/all_books.md

 8.45n butyraceous.
 Of the nature of butter; buttery.

 [people] 8.45n Sir Hans Sloane.
-Sir Hans Sloane (1660–1753), an English baronet, physician, and collector.
-In 1687 Sloane sailed to Jamaica where he became the personal physician of Christopher Monck, second duke of Albemarle, and newly appointed governor of Jamaica until the duke's death in 1869.
-During his stay, Sloan made notes on the flora (which he also collected), weather, the topography, natural phenomena such as earthquakes.
+Hans Sloane (1660-1753), an Irish physician, naturalist, and collector who traveled to Jamaica in 1687 with Christopher Monck, second duke of Albemarle and newly appointed governor of Jamaica.
+During his stay in Jamaica, Sloane amassed an extensive collection of natural specimens, including plants, that later served as the subject of *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725), his natural history of Jamaica.
+Sloane also served as president of the Royal Society.
+Upon his death, he bequeathed his extensive collections, which he had made considerable additions to after returning from Jamaica, to the British nation.
+These collections served as the founding collections of the British Museum, the British Library, and the Natural History Museum in London.

 [plant] 8.45n the pear named Lady's-thighs.
 Also known as the Cuisse madame or jargonelle pear (*Pyrus communis* 'Jargonelle').
 One of the oldest pears in cultivation.